Pablo Dyego

-Pablo Dyego da Silva Rosa (born 8 March 1994), known as Pablo Dyego, is a Brazilian footballer who plays for CRB, on loan from Fluminense.
-Mainly a forward, he can also play as a right back.
+Pablo Dyego da Silva Rosa (born 8 March 1994), known as Pablo Dyego, is a Brazilian professional footballer who plays for Novorizontino.
+Mainly a right winger, he can also play as a right-back.

 Club career

 Dyego is a youth product of Fluminense academy.

 During the 2013 pre-season, he signed for Djurgårdens IF on loan.
 Pablo made his Djurgårdens IF debut in Allsvenskan on 4 May 2013 against Åtvidabergs IF.

 On 19 June 2015, Dyego joined Polish Ekstraklasa club Legia Warsaw on season-long loan.

 On 2 March 2016, Dyego signed with Canadian club Ottawa Fury on a season-long loan.

 On 6 February 2017, Diego joined San Francisco Deltas on loan.